This non-invasive technique has been developed through years of clinical research with the aim of diagnosing cancer much earlier in healthy people.

 • Return to work immediately with no side effects

-Diffusion Whole Body MRI will be able to detect tumours from 3mm in size throughout the body, including in the following areas:
+MRI Whole Body-Diffusion Weighted Imaging is able to detect tumours throughout the body, including in the following areas:

 What are the benefits?

-Like all MRI scans, DWB does not involve ionizing radiation, and does not require the injection of contrast agents.
+Like all MRI scans, this scan does not involve ionizing radiation, and does not require the injection of contrast agents.
 It is a non-invasive assessment with no biological risk.

 It allows the Radiologists to detect cancer lesions as small as 3 millimetres; small enough to provide an effective early diagnosis.